Tintype Photographer

 I consider the wet plate collodion process a great American folk art.
 As a preservationist of the old ways, being a tintypist has allowed me to build a life that flows outside of the mainstream.
 Existing in the slow, intentional current, surrounded by natures bounty.

-Thank you for supporting my craft, which supports my family and our way of life.
+Thank you for supporting my craft, which supports my little family and our way of life.

 an image to withstand the test of time